taunsquared/graphic-novel-thesis/2018-09-10_Script-draft2.md

 **"Another Tree Surfer is born tonight."**

 Over this backdrop, small close-up panels are scattered, showing different parts of 16 year old Min, a year before she leaves Earth, large swaths of skin covered in proudly displayed, ecstatically dancing clan tatoos:
 * an eye, nose, and ear.
 The eye, of Korean - West African - Brazilian descent, is determined, steely, and dilated with adrenaline and euphoria.
-The nose and ear are pierced with e-syrup metal, formed into plain, elegantly raw shapes with rounded edges.
+The nose and ear are pierced with eSyrup metal, formed into plain, elegantly raw shapes with rounded edges.
 The brow is set and only slightly sweaty.
 The head is shaved and covered in tatoos of her achievements as a clan member and Arborist.
-* a strong and straight back, dominated by an e-syrup tatoo depicting a shallow coral ocean scene, ever-changing.
+* a strong and straight back, dominated by an eSyrup tatoo depicting a shallow coral ocean scene, ever-changing.
 * shoulder and neck from the front, collar bone straight in a relaxed line that is perfectly parallel to the bottom edge of the panel.
 Neck is a bit clenched, and tendrils of Min's back tatoo curl around from her back in comforting, fractal patterns.
 * legs, covered in line art encoding her family lineage, are folded in an easy lotus, covered in the soft folds of ritual clothing appropriate for the ascent of a Journeyhume Arborist to the status of Expert Crafter: Tree Surfer.

 Bottom of the page, larger panel, full width of the page: the view zooms out so that we see Min from above.
 Min is topless, sitting inside a large, fat metal hoop, a la Cyr Wheel.
-She is surrounded in many concentric circles of family and friends, all dressed in their most splendid clothing made of cloth infused with one of the AUTOMATA's original, surviving e-syrup cultures, called "Mothers".
+She is surrounded in many concentric circles of family and friends, all dressed in their most splendid clothing made of cloth infused with one of the AUTOMATA's original, surviving eSyrup cultures, called "Mothers".
 Everyone in the concentric circles are holding hands and focused on Min, their bodies convulsing in synchronised group ritual dance.

 Drum beats keep everyone synchronised.